singhalm10/bimm143-project2/README.md

 ### Method 2:
 Homology Modeling and Structural Bioinformatics

+### Analysis 2:
+3d protein measurements

 ### Method 3:
 Multiple sequence alignment

 ### Analysis 3:
 Sequence logos

-### Database 3: NCBI (GEO)
-- Murine RNAseq data GEO, from Cembrowski et al., Elife 2016: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?token=adsveykeprejbej&acc=GSE74985
-- Human RNAseq data GEO, from Ahyan et al., Neuron 2021: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE160189

-### Analysis Methods:
-Heat map, PCA, 3D protein measurements

 ## Files:

-- MS_Project 2.ipynb: Jupyter notebook of current coding progress
+- MS_Project 2.ipynb: Jupyter notebook of code
-- MS_Project 2.html: html file of current coding progress
+- MS_Project 2.html: html file of code

-1. Sequence Alignment
+1. **Sequence Alignment**

-2. Homology Modeling
+2. **Homology Modeling**
+- swiss_model_quality_estimate.png: an plot showing the estimated quality of each modeled residue in the new murine PTPN5 structure
+- swiss_model_ramachandran.png: an image of the Ramachandran plot of the homology structure of murine PTPN5, developed via SWISS model
+- swiss_structure.png: an image of the homology structure of murine PTPN5